Auguste Wiegand: Sydney

 The Grand Organ in the Centennial Hall of Sydney Town Hall was installed for the City of Sydney in 1890 and opened by W. T. Best.
 A City Organist would not be appointed for a year, and in the meantime Alexander Rea was its most frequent performer, generally in connection with Sydney Choral Society concerts.

 In 1891 a selection committee was commissioned to find Sydney's first City Organist, a £500 p.a. position.
 From around 100 applicants they chose Wiegand, of Middlesbrough, Yorkshire, with Frank Idle an option, should Wiegand be unavailable.
-Wiegand arrived by the Orizaba on 23 June, 1891, and, with Madame Wiegand, eventually settled in "Villa Mozart", on the Pyrmont Bridge Road.
+Wiegand arrived by the RMS Orizaba on 23 June, 1891, and, with Madame Wiegand, eventually settled in "Villa Mozart", on the Pyrmont Bridge Road.

 Wiegand's first concert was held on 18 July 1891, and after formal introduction by Mayor Manning and Town Clerk Henry J. Daniels, Wiegand demonstrated the versatility of the instrument, playing Mendelssohn's "Sonata No. 1 in F minor", Jules Grison's "Melody in F", an "Étude de Concert" by Lacombe, Bach's "Grand Fugue in D minor", and "Fantasia upon Gounod's Faust", arranged for organ by Wiegand, as were many other selections.